Notice of Pre-AIA or AIA Status

 With respect to claim 4, the prior art of record, alone or in reasonable combination, does not teach or suggest, the following underlined limitation(s), (in consideration of the claim as a whole):

-“wherein the one or more processers vary a conditional expression used to calculate the weighting value between the region specified by the region specification section and the other region”
+“wherein the one or more processers vary a conditional expression used to calculate the weighting value between the specified region and another region”

 The relevant prior art of record, Noguchi et al, (US-PGPUB 20190137589),